-- 5. Line 4, Emission Standard Specified, refers to the numeric value for the unit of measurement in line 5.
+- 5. For line 4, Emission Standard Specified, refer to the numeric value for the unit of measurement in line 5.
 If no numeric value is specified, report "NA."
-For Sulfur Dioxide (column (b)), if the standard requires both an emission rate and a percent scrubbed, report both standards separated by a slash (e.g., 1.2/90 for emission standards specified in line 4, column (b), and pounds of sulfur dioxide per million Btu in fuel/percent sulfur removal efficiency (by weight) for units of measurement in line 5, column (b), and indicate in a footnote on SCHEDULE 7. - 6.
+For Sulfur Dioxide (column (b)), if the standard requires both an emission rate and a percent scrubbed, report the emission rate in terms of pounds of sulfur dioxide per million Btu on line 4a and report the percent scrubbed in terms of percent sulfur removal efficiency (by weight) on line 4b. - 6.
 For line 5, Unit of Measurement Specified, column (a), Particulate Matter, select from the following unit of measurement codes (PB is the preferred measurement):